adrenalinovaya/ODS_course_eng/ODS5_eng.md

 The course has already brought together more than 1,000 participants, of which 520, 450 and 360 persons respectively completed first 3 homework assignments. <img src="https://habrastorage.org/files/1f8/981/50a/1f898150a862463bae79b42e3da32beb.jpg" align="right" width="400" /> About 200 participants have so far the maximum score.
 The outflow is much lower than in MOOCs despite a wealth of information contained in our articles. //ИЛИ: despite the large volume(length) of our articles.

 This session will be devoted to simple machine learning ensemble methods: bagging and random forest.
-You will learn how you can get the distribution of the general population mean, if we have information only on a small part of it.
+You will learn how you can get the distribution of the general population mean, if you have information only on a small part of it.
 We'll look how to reduce the variance and as a result to improve the accuracy of the model using compositions of algorithms.
-We'll also figure out what a random forest is, what its parameters need to be tuned up and how to find the most important feature.
-We'll focus on practice with just a "pinch" of mathematics.
+We'll also figure out what a random forest is, what parameters in it need to be tuned and how to find the most important feature.
+Let's focus on practice with a small share //just a "pinch"// of mathematics.

 <spoiler title="Список статей серии">